 "Want us to help?"
 Matt asked hopefully.

 "You can help by staying at your campsite," she replied gently.
 "Just in case they find their way back here."

-She pat his head.
-"I'll let you both know what I find, if anything."
+She patted his head.
+"I'll let you both know what I find.
+If anything."